szilard/datascience-course-historical/README.md

 (2) what's the desired data science *curriculum* are, I'm releasing here a course proposal draft I wrote in 2009 for a possible course or small set of courses of "data science".
-This was before the term "data science" became commonly used (so I called it "modern statistical data analysis").
+This was before the term "data science" became commonly used (so I called the term "modern statistical data analysis").
 It was also before the plethora of online courses and books on the subject that would probably make this course obsolete.